“You’ll never get away with this!”

 Agent Copper was closer to her age, the only differences were, she was actually an agent, not some forensic tech and not the little sister who needed babied.

 She heard her name but she just kept walking, pulling her phone out, “Director, I’m here.”

 “I’ll meet you in the lab.”

 Kasey let out a sigh, “Yes, sir.”
-She headed to the steps and began to decent down along the bring steps.
+She headed to the steps and began the decent down along the brick steps.
 It was where she belonged, beneath everyone.
 Sheltered away from everything.
 She never should have let Kyle in.